omundy/learn-git-milestones/README.md

 ## Part 2 – Basic Git workflows

-You should be able to perform a basic Git workflow using Github.com, the command line, Github Desktop, and Git in a preferred text editor (e.g. VS Code).
+Perform a basic Git workflow using Github.com, the command line, Github Desktop, and Git in a preferred text editor (e.g. VS Code).
 These four different interfaces will give you practice and help you understand Git better.
 You've already forked and made a commit on Github.com so let's move to Github Desktop ...

 ---

-### 2-1 In Github Desktop
+### 2-1 Using Github Desktop

+#### Setup

 1. Install a [source-code editor](https://en.wikipedia.org/wiki/Source-code_editor) (e.g. [VS Code](https://code.visualstudio.com/)) on your machine
-	1. In VS Code, connect your Github account
+1. In VS Code connect your Github account
 1. Install [Github Desktop](https://desktop.github.com/)
 1. Connect your Github account in Github Desktop

+#### Clone the fork

 1. In Github Desktop, clone the fork (you made above) [learn-git-milestones](https://github.com/omundy/learn-git-milestones) ...
 1. File > Clone Repository > Github.com and select it ...
 1. Local Path: Click "Choose" and add a new folder on your computer.
 This will be the base folder for your work in this class (e.g. `critical-web-design`, `game-development` )
 1. Click "Clone" to make a local copy

+#### Open in VS COde

 1. Open the repo in VS Code: Repository > Open in VS Code (see preferences to change your editor)
-1. ✏️ In VS Code, edit this README file and add your *second* favorite emoji to [completions](#completions).
+1. ✏️ In VS Code, edit this README file and add your *2nd* favorite emoji to [completions](#completions).
 1. In Github Desktop, view/confirm your edits to the README file on the Changes tab
 1. ✏️ Commit your changes directly to the main branch with the message `commit #2 from Github Desktop`.
-Using VS Code, add a link to this commit on Github.com to [completions](#completions).
+1. Find a link to the above commit on Github.com and use VS Code to add it to [completions](#completions).
+Commit your change.
 1. Click Push origin to push your new commit to remote repo
 1. Confirm the changes to the README file were pushed: Choose Repository > View on Github
 1. Click on the README file and then click on History to see the history of this file